 4 steps for short-term financial planning success

-If you have any real desire to reach those long-term financial milestones, you’ll need a solid, short-term strategy in place to keep you on track.
-But, as Desirae Odjick of Half Banked points out, your short-term financial planning strategy needs to be realistic and sustainable: “Figuring out how to balance them and not give up everything I liked at the same time has been a process, and at the beginning, I way overcorrected and tried to achieve my goals by brute force and radical frugality.
-Let’s just say it didn’t last, and it wasn’t a solid long-term strategy.”
+“Figuring out how to balance them and not give up everything I liked at the same time has been a process, and at the beginning, I way overcorrected and tried to achieve my goals by brute force and radical frugality.
+Let’s just say it didn’t last, and it wasn’t a solid long-term strategy,” Odjick says.

 Here are some steps you can take today, to make sure you’re working toward your financial goals in a realistic, sustainable way.

 Start by thinking about the next five years and what you’d like to accomplish.
-Maybe you want to take your dream all-inclusive vacation to Fiji.
+Maybe you want to go back to school.
 Or add a four-legged member to your family.
-Or swap out your old furniture with high-quality pieces from your favorite custom shop.
+Or swap out your old furniture with pieces from your favorite custom shop.

-Whatever your short-term financial goals might include — don’t shy away from admitting them to yourself and committing them to paper.
+Whatever your short-term financial goals might include — commit those to paper.
 The more specific and complete your list is, the more clear your overall picture will become.
 And when you write down every single one of your goals, you’ll be in a better position to work toward all of them — not just one or two.

 2. Set a savings timeline and budget for each goal